 A friend of mine told me that he didn’t need databases anymore and showed me CQRS and Event Sourcing.
 With semantic events in German language (the language of the domain), all of a sudden my brain had a hickup.

 I realised that I am spending a huge amount of energy solving the wrong problem in very cool ways, yet the business problem was so darn hidden between all the elegant technical solutions.

 CQRS and Event Sourcing solved all my problems (at the time) and allowed the code to align with the domain in a way that was just not possible before, it literally left me speechless that night.

 In that session, I realised that the domain is the thing we actually need to master, and now we are starting to develop the tools to be able to implement it without suffocating in accidental complexity.

-Avanscoperta: Marco, you’ll be in Italy next March for your workshop titled “Domain Models in Practice: DDD, CQRS and Event Sourcing”.
+Avanscoperta: Marco, you’re the author of a workshop titled “Domain Models in Practice: DDD, CQRS and Event Sourcing”.
 Would you tell us what makes this workshop different from all other workshops on DDD available out there?

 Marco: This workshop takes you on a journey from modeling and learning about an unfamiliar domain, structuring a potential organisational and code structure and implement it iteratively in an agile way to provide the greatest business value first and keep on evaluating and implementing.